nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 1. Soft stopping the query:

-The RunningQueryPlan can be transitioned into a StoppingQueryPlan via:
+The `QueryEngine` can transition the RunningQueryPlan into a StoppingQueryPlan via:

 ```c++
 StoppingQueryPlan RunningQueryPlan::stop(std::unique_ptr<RunningQueryPlan>)